GadflyR/telegram-voice-chatbot/README.md

 2. Replace TELEGRAM_API_TOKEN with the api token of your own bot.
 Send "/mybots" to BotFather and select @<the name of your bot> -> API Token.

 # Requirements
-`pip install os openai telegram moviepy`
+`pip install openai telegram moviepy`